 Q. So you accept literally the apocalyptic vision of the world given to John?

 A. Yes.
 To me, that is quite natural and perfectly logical, the consummation of a pattern, the winding up scene of a drama that has been played for thousands of years.
 It makes sense.
 The only other alternative is an evolutionistic scenario where everything just goes on until the earth destroys itself or the sun burns itself out.
 The lessons of history defy such a view.
-Man didn't start as a monkey but the first civilizations were highly developed, coming, as it were, "out of the blue".
+Man didn't start as a monkey but the first civilisations were highly developed, coming, as it were, 'out of the blue'.
 Language has always been sophisticated.
 No, the Biblical scenario is the most logical, and it is the best attested historically.